 When using the jade roller, you really do not need to press hard; a soft gentle roll is enough to get the circulation going.
 If you wish to give particular attention to certain areas on your face, then increase the number of strokes on the area but not the strength.

 The roller has two stones, one on each side, of different sizes, and you can alternate in use depending which area on your face you are working on.
+I like the cooling effect of the stone on the eyelids and around the eye.
+It is nearly soothing.

 The Jade roller can also be used over a sheet mask.
 Just place the mask on first and then roll the jade over it.